5 Skills You Can Teach Your Dog Through Play

-Nose Work Helps Them Hone in on Their Natural Scent Abilities
+Nose Work Helps Them Hone in on Their Natural Abilities

-Even though dogs have amazing noses they don’t necessarily rely on scent cues all the time.
-Like us they use they’re usually using visual cues.
+Even though our dogs have amazing noses they don’t rely on scent cues all the time.
+Like us they get used to relying on visual cues during their daily routine.
 To help them hone in on their natural scent abilities you can teach your dog some basic nose work games.

 Tell them to “find it” and praise them like crazy when they point or signal to the cup with the treat under it.
 As they start to understand the objective you can make it more challenging by moving the cups around after you place the treat.

-This game is also good for impulse control, since it’s much easier to play if you teach your dog to paw or signal gently at the cup rather than grab it with their mouth or knock it over.
+This game is also good for teaching manners, since it’s much easier to play if you teach your dog to paw or signal gently at the cup rather than grab it with their mouth or knock it over.

-We’ve all heard the saying that a tired dog is a good dog, and while it’s mostly true there’s different ways to be tired, and physical activity alone isn’t enough for all dogs.
+We’ve all heard the saying that a tired dog is a good dog, and while it’s mostly true it doesn’t take into account how exhausting mental exercise can be.
+Physical activity alone isn’t enough for all dogs.

 When it comes to puzzles and brain games for dogs there’s a ton of options.
 You can buy dog puzzles at the store, use treat dispensing toys, work on some free shaping, or play a game of “find the treats.”